mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 The app is downloaded and ready to be used with version control.

-### 4.5 Opening the Existing Git App
+### 4.5 Opening the Existing Git App Project

-There are a few ways to open a Git Mendix app, as long as you have Studio Pro started up with the git flag mentioned in the [Preparing Studio Pro](#preparing-studio-pro) section.
+There are a few ways to open a Git Mendix app project, as long as you have Studio Pro started up with the git flag mentioned in the [Preparing Studio Pro](#preparing-studio-pro) section.

 #### 4.5.1 Recent Apps List